Video and DVD: 1970-1979

 Idiot Wind - included on the Hard Rain album

-I haven't allocated R- numbers to the unreleased songs.
+As this has never been released commercially I haven't allocated R- numbers to the unreleased songs.
 It's reported that Bob's Fort Collins performances with Joan Baez featured in the 1976 Hard Rain TV special could not be included on the Columbia album because of contractual difficulties, so were replaced with Dylan performances from Fort Worth, TX, 16 May 1976.
+Thanks to Dag Braathen for information that the TV special was shown on BBC TV in the UK on 28 Sep 1976 as part of the "Old Grey Whistle Test" series (I watched it, but sadly didn't tape it).

 1978

-Bob Dylan with The Rolling Thunder Revue - "Renaldo & Clara" - 4 hour feature film written and directed by Bob shown in cinemas, also in a 2 hour version, Artificial Eye/Lombard Street Films (USA), Jan 1978:
+Bob Dylan with The Rolling Thunder Revue - "Renaldo & Clara" - 4 hour/2 hour feature film written and directed by Bob shown in cinemas in 1978, Artificial Eye/Lombard Street Films (USA), Jan 1978:

 US film poster found by Jack from Canada